emprcl/emprcl.github.io/content/runal.md

 +++
 title = "Runal"
-description = "a simple creative coding environment for the terminal.
+description = "a text-based creative coding environment for the terminal.
 It works similarly as processing or p5js and can either be programmed with JavaScript, or used as a Go package." weight = 1
 [extra]
 release = "https://api.github.com/repos/emprcl/runal/releases/latest"